moxietoolkit/srd/source/2-modules/spellcasting.md

 ## Touchstones

 Spellcasting ability comes with touchstones and all magic effects must logically align with them, making sense and feeling natural.
-If it feels like a _reach_, it’s beyond the touchstone’s bounds.
+If it feels like a _reach_, it's beyond the touchstone's bounds.

 **_The GM can veto spells that don't align with your touchstones_**.
 They can also instead allow it, but inflict a thorn or collateral effects when it's pushing your touchstones, but not _completely_ implausible.